Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: Piecewise geodesic curves

 where the limit is taken over $\alpha,\beta \ni \gamma \to \zeta_j$ such that $\arg (\alpha-\zeta_j)=2\pi(k+1)$ and $\arg(\beta-\zeta_j)=2\pi k$.
 This gives the spiral rate in terms of the asymptotic decay rate of $|\gamma-\zeta_j|$ as $\gamma$ loops once around $\zeta_j$.

-A similar discussion of the relation of the jump in the welding map to a spiral rate can be found in \cite{KNS}, though with a different definition of the spiral rate.
+A similar discussion of the relationship between the jump in the welding map and the spiral rate can be found in \cite{KNS}, although with a different definition of the spiral rate.